jcorley60/dataScienceInternship_churnAnalysis/README.md

 ## PROJECT FILES

-1. START_HERE.txt
+1. README.md
-	1. Project file inventory which documents project goals as well as the purpose of each project file
+	1. Establishes project goals and inventories project files, bringing to light the purpose of each project file

 2. closed accounts_2.0_written_to_table.ipynb
 	1. finds closed accounts w/in Snowflake-Snowpark data warehouse, using functional programming, for lookback period